honojs/hono/README.md

 ## Error handling

-You can handle errors in your way:
+You can handle errors in your way.

 ```js
 app.onError = (err, c) => {